ZZ Top and Bay City's Fake Zombies Scandal

 Before the decline of the major label system and the rise of the internet and social media, enterprising and less than scrupulous businessmen ran the industry with relative impunity, with artists serving primarily as commodities to be exploited.
 Famously, Elvis’s manager Colonel Tom Parker pocketed anywhere from 25 to 50% of the star’s gross income for the duration of his career.
 Allen Klein, who managed the Rolling Stones after the release of “(I Can’t Get No) Satisfaction” in 1965, promptly signed the band’s publishing rights to his own company ABKCO, resulting in a string of lawsuits spanning decades.
 If this treatment was the norm for the era’s biggest stars, it’s not hard to imagine how lesser lights would fare.

 Delta Promotions was the first to notice the Zombies void in America.
 The plan was simple: Find competent musicians, convince them Delta was on the level, get them to a reasonable point of Zombies-like ability, and send them on the road.
 Once the prep was completed, they’d send the bands on tour while Delta took a healthy slice of the profits.
 Bay City, quiet and isolated from any prominent record labels or magazines, proved the perfect spot to operate.
-Delta could work in relative obscurity, sending its fake bands into metropolitan areas to absorb the risks while Kehoe and Atherton and Hocott laid low.
+Delta could work in relative obscurity, sending its fake bands into metropolitan areas to absorb the risks while Kehoe and Hocott laid low.
 As for how the Texas Zombies got on Delta’s radar, Hocott remembers Atherton having connections in Florida.
 He also recalls meeting someone who matches the description of Seab Meador months before the Texas Zombies tour.